iotaledger/iota-wiki/next/docs/iota-sdk/docs/explanations/accounts-and-addresses.md

 The SDK supports deterministic derivation of multiple accounts from a single seed for multiple accounts from a single seed.
 An account is an identifier from which multiple addresses can be derived.

-The SDK also allows consumers to assign a unique alias to each account.
+The SDK also allows users to assign a unique alias to each account.
 Since addresses are reusable, they can be mapped to your users clearly and concisely.

 ## Multi-Account Model